 Associate Dean of Academics and Professor

-Professor Renee Jones currently serves as the Associate Dean of Academics at BC Law.
+Professor Renee Jones currently serves as the Associate Dean for Academic Affairs at BC Law.
 She teaches and writes in the areas of corporate and securities law.
 Her courses at BC Law include Corporations, Securities Regulation, Corporate Governance and a Financial Regulation Seminar.
 She received her AB from Princeton University’s Woodrow Wilson School of Public and International Affairs and her J.D. (cum laude) from Harvard Law School.
-In 2005-2006, she was the Eugene P. Beard Faculty Fellow in Ethics at Harvard University’s Edmund J. Safra Foundation Center for Ethics.
+In 2005-2006, she was the Eugene P. Beard Faculty Fellow in Ethics at Harvard University’s Edmond J. Safra Foundation Center for Ethics.
 Professor Jones is a member of the American Law Institute and a Fellow of the American Bar Foundation.
 She has also served as the Co-Chair of the Securities Law Committee of the Boston Bar Association.
 She received the Faculty Award for Inspirational Achievement from the Boston College Law Business & Law Society in 2010.

 Among her many professional and community activities, Professor Jones has served as Co-Chair of the Securities Law Committee of the Boston Bar Association.
 She has also served as a member of the American Bar Association House of Delegates, the editorial board of Human Rights Magazine, and the New England Committee of the NAACP Legal Defense Fund.